alphagov/notifications-api/README.md

 Install [Postgres.app](http://postgresapp.com/).
 You will need admin on your machine to do this.

+### Redis

+To switch redis on you'll need to install it locally.
+On a OSX we've used brew for this.

 ##  To run the application

 You need to run the api application and a local celery instance.